DanShrader/Caret-Plugin-Table-Tools/README.md

 # Caret-Plugin-Table-Tools
 This Caret plugin currently allows for CSV to be converted to Markdown and soon for easy Markdown table formatting.
 Eventually it will allow for HTML formatting as well.

-Once I get is wrapped up I'll put it on the chrome webstore.
+Here's the [link](https://chrome.google.com/webstore/search/npkbhkdbgkoanfjllmookbonhfpckdel) to the extension on the chrome webstore.

 The options for [CSV To Markdown Table](https://github.com/donatj/CsvToMarkdownTable) are passed via "optionsCSV"

-**Note:** the patten for formatting a Markdown Table is influnced by [CSV To Markdown Table](https://github.com/donatj/CsvToMarkdownTable) heavly.
+**Note:** the patten for formatting a Markdown Table is influenced by [CSV To Markdown Table](https://github.com/donatj/CsvToMarkdownTable).

 ## To use with Caret

 You'll need to add the following to your api.json file, under settings menu.
 This plugin can pass the same options that JS-Beautify does in the 'options' tag.  **Note:** The id is the id found under extensions.
+The one in here is for hte plugin on the webstore.

 ### api.json